Winipedia/pyrig/docs/cli/subcommands.md

     make_project_root(priority=priority)
 ```

-The function name becomes the command name (converted to kebab-case), and the docstring becomes the help text.
+The function name becomes the command name (Typer automatically converts underscores to hyphens), and the docstring becomes the help text.

 ### Adding Command-Line Arguments